- Courses and Registration

 Skip to content

 Students who have enrolled in a Texas public institution of higher education as a first-time freshman in fall 2007 or later are permitted to drop no more than six courses during their entire undergraduate career.
-This limit includes all transfer work taken at a Texas institution of higher education and to second baccalaureate degrees.
+This limit includes all transfer work taken at a Texas institution of higher education.
 This statute was enacted by the State of Texas in spring 2007 (Texas Education Code 51.907).
 Any course that a student drops after Census Day is counted toward the six-course limit if "(1) the student was able to drop the course without receiving a grade or incurring an academic penalty; (2) the student’s transcript indicates or will indicate that the student was enrolled in the course; and (3) the student is not dropping the course in order to withdraw from the institution."

 The limit on dropped courses is subject to the following conditions: